sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/2_unbox.md

 The opened box will look like this：
 ![unbox_alpha](./../../../../zh/lichee/th1520/lpi4a/assets/unbox/unbox_alpha.png)

-the main body of LicheePi 4A is wrapped in black foam, and the other labeled parts are:
+The main body of LicheePi 4A is wrapped in black foam, and the other labeled parts are:
 1. 30x30mm thermal grease pad, used to attach the heatsink to the CPU.
 2. 30mm 5V cooling fan.
 The connector should be plugged into the 5V fan header on the board.
 Note: The red wire is the positive wire and should be connected to the + pole.
 The fan will not work if you reverse the polarity.
 3. 2.4G WiFi Antenna, already connected to the IPEX socket.
 If it comes loose please re-attach it yourself.
 4. USB-C cable, used for power supply and image flashing.

 If you miss any part during unpacking, please contact customer service for help.

 ### Offical Version